Cirkit Designer Logo

 Serial.begin(9600); // Start serial communication for debugging

-// Check communication with the temperature sensor
+// Check communication with the first sensor

 if (Wire.endTransmission() == 0) {